 Remember that the post has to be the right one for your professional experience and skills.
 The higher the number of applications, the better.

 Job search apps like LinkedIn have proved to be immensely handy for professionals seeking a new career.
-The app allows you to monitor jobs by using filters like “keywords” and “location,” which makes it immensely convenient for job-seekers to make a beeling for the kind of jobs they’re looking for.
+The app allows you to monitor jobs by using filters like “keywords” and “location,” making it immensely convenient for job-seekers to make a beeling for the kind of jobs they’re looking for.

 3) Track Your Favorite Companies and Apply Directly